Which causes which? And can treatments for one help with the other? Here’s the latest that I've found in my search for answers.

-At the same time, fear of what high blood pressure is doing to your body definitely can cause anxiety.
+At the same time, the fear of what high blood pressure could be doing to your body definitely can cause anxiety.

 Can treatments for one hurt the other?

 As I wrote above, one category of medications for anxiety (anti-depressant medications like SNRI’s) can increase blood pressure.
-At the same time, the benzodiazepines (Valium, etc) which used to be the mainstay of anxiety medications are highly additive.
-Becoming addicted then creates anxiety about the addiction.
-So overall, beware.
+At the same time, the benzodiazepines (Valium, etc.), which used to be the mainstay of anxiety medications, can be highly addictive.
+Struggling with addiction, if it arises, will likely create additional anxiety.

-As to blood pressure treatments, several medical websites list anxiety as one of the possible side effects of some of these medications.
-An online search may be helpful if you want more information on this concern.
+On the other hand, several medications used to treat blood pressure may include anxiety as a possible side effect.
+An online search may be helpful if you've been prescribed a specific medication and want more information on this concern.

 Can treatments for one help the other?

-- Yoga.
-There is much research now on yoga as a treatment for lowering anxiety.
-Research also indicates that yoga effectively lowers hypertension if it incorporates all three elements of poses, meditation and breathing.
+- Yoga: There is now a significant amount of research on yoga as a possible treatment for anxiety.
+Research also indicates that yoga may help treat hypertension if it incorporates three particular elements: poses, meditation, and breath control.

-- Exercise.
-A review article summarizing research on the impacts of exercise on hypertension and another on the impacts of exercise on anxiety conclude that three factors are important for effective results: frequency (the best is daily), intensity (best at least some of the time to pump it up), and time (30-60 minutes).
+- Exercise: Review articles summarizing the research on exercise's impacts on hypertension and on anxiety conclude that three factors are important for effective results: frequency (the best is daily), intensity (it's helpful, at least some of the time, to pump it up), and time (30-60 minutes).

-- End worry habits.
-Use thought substitution, that is, replace worry thoughts with visualizing a positive scene.
-Needn’t be a solution to your problem.
-Just visualize any situation in which you see yourself feeling relaxed, e.g. playing with children, floating in the water at the beach, lying in the sunshine, sitting in a garden with colorful flowers in full bloom, etc.
+- Addressing negative worry habits: Use thought substitution—that is, replace worried thoughts with a visualization of a positive scene.
+The scene needn’t be a solution to your problem.
+Just visualize any situation in which you see yourself feeling relaxed—such as playing with children, floating in the water at the beach, lying in the sunshine, or sitting in a garden with colorful flowers in full bloom.

-- Use a float tank: Restful floating seems to reduce, at least temporarily, anxiety and also lowers blood pressure.
-More studies are needed to establish whether on-going use of flotation treatments removes these difficulties more long-term.
+- Use a float tank: Restful floating seems to reduce anxiety, at least temporarily, as well as lowers blood pressure.
+More studies are needed to establish whether ongoing use of flotation treatments removes these difficulties over the long-term.

-The bottom line: both high blood pressure and excessive anxiety can be alleviated, and without risking side effects from medications.
+The bottom line: Both high blood pressure and excessive anxiety can be alleviated.
+In some cases, this can be done without risking side effects from medications.

 Medications can fix many problems.
 They save lives.

-You get just one life.
+You get only one life.
 Take care of yourself.